 6. Avoid nails, as they’re likely not strong enough to carry the weight of an oversized clock and adhesive hooks run the risk of peeling off from the wall if not applied correctly.

 Step back and admire your work and your new (or old) piece of art that has finally found its home.
 For the first week that your clock is up, you may want to double-check that fixture’s strength.
 If you’re able to take the clock down and inspect the hanging, do so to make sure nothing has moved, bent or weakened.

 Recommended Reading: How to Choose a Wall Clock for Your Home

-Likely you already have your wonderful clock selected, but if you’re still looking for some inspiration, Bramwell Brown’s Large Weather Clock is a good choice.
+Likely you already have your wonderful clock selected, but if you’re still looking for some inspiration, check out Bramwell Brown’s Large Weather Clock.
 It is quite impressive in a room at 53 centimetres, with the classic artistic animation of the weather on a bigger scale than the rest of our line.
-Free delivery is included, however, because of the fragility of this beautiful clock, it will only ship within the UK and to certain postcodes.
+Free delivery is included, however because of the fragility of this beautiful clock, it will only ship within the UK and to certain postcodes.